-varying degrees of success, to file a Title IX claim on behalf of those "similarly situated."
-238
+this predicament, claimants utilize class certification, with varying degrees of success, to file a Title IX claim on behalf of those "similarly situated."

-Preliminary injunctive relief is appropriate if the plaintiff's and public's relative interest outweighs the defendant's interest in continuing its conduct.239 In cases where injunctive relief is appropriate, courts often order the defendant institution to propose its own compliance plan.240 The defendant institution's plan must conform to both Title IX and the Equal Protection Clause.241 Decisions regarding Title IX compliance plans must take into account many institution-specific factors.
-In addition, although schools may eliminate opportunities and resources for men as a part of Title IX compliance plan, courts generally take a negative view of such actions if they are likely to provoke a backlash against female student athletes.242
+Preliminary injunctive relief is appropriate if the plaintiff's and public's relative interest outweighs the defendant's interest in continuing its conduct.
+In cases where injunctive relief is appropriate, courts often order the defendant institution to propose its own compliance plan.
+The defendant institution's plan must conform to both Title IX and the Equal Protection Clause.
+Decisions regarding Title IX compliance plans must account for many institution-specific factors.
+In addition, although schools may eliminate opportunities and resources for men as a part of Title IX compliance plan, courts generally take a negative view of such actions if they are likely to provoke a backlash against female student athletes.

-Monetary damages may be available in private actions243 where injunctive or equitable relief is deemed an inadequate remedy.244 Courts maintain a strict standard to determine whether damages are recoverable.245 The Supreme Court has limited the availability of monetary damages to cases in which there is intentional discrimination.246 An educational institution may be liable for damages
+Monetary damages may be available in private actions where injunctive or equitable relief is deemed an inadequate remedy.
+Courts maintain a strict standard to determine whether damages are recoverable.
+The Supreme Court has limited the availability of monetary damages to cases in which there is intentional discrimination.
+An educational institution may be liable for damages